Dolores Zohrab Liebmann Fellowship (Tentative Deadline)

 Penn Application Instructions:

-This internal Penn application requires 2 letters of recommendation from professors who have taught or worked closely with you.
-Please visit the Letter of Recommendation Request form as soon as possible so as to give your recommenders ample time to submit letters of recommendation before the December 1 Penn Deadline.
-Penn will require a letter from the Dean of your Graduate School or your Department Chair if you are nominated.
+This internal Penn application requires 1 letter of recommendation from a professor (not a postdoc or lecturer) who has taught or worked closely with you.
+You will request this through the application process, but please alert your preferred recommender as soon as possible so as to give your recommender ample time to submit letters of recommendation before the November 28 Penn Deadline.
+Penn will require additional letters, including an optional letter from the Dean of your Graduate School or your Department Chair, if you are nominated.

 - A completed version of this document.
 For now you may omit the financial aid information and tax returns.